Freed nuns reach Damascus as prisoner exchange continues

 Eleven of the nuns later attended a service of thanksgiving for their safe return at the Greek Orthodox Church of the Holy Cross in Damascus.
 Mother Superior Pelagia Sayyaf, one of the abducted nuns, held a candle and wept as she entered the church.

-The Greek Orthodox Patriarchate welcomed the nuns' return and called for the release of all remaining prisoners in Syria's civil war, including two prominent Syrian bishops who were abducted in Aleppo province last April.
+The Greek Orthodox Patriarchate welcomed the nuns' return and called for the release of all remaining prisoners in Syria, including two prominent Syrian bishops who were abducted in Aleppo province last April.

 The nuns went missing in December after Islamist fighters took the ancient quarter of the Christian town of Maaloula north of Damascus.
 They were later moved from their monastery of Mar Thecla in Maaloula to the rebel-held town of Yabroud, about 20 km (13 miles) to the north, which is now the focus of a government military offensive.